All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 Notes:

-You may wish to see a page on the history and fortifications of Perugia or on its two main piazzas first.
+You may wish to see pages on the history and fortifications of Perugia or on its two main piazzas first.

 I should perhaps do the reader a service by telling him just